Ankit-sah/travel-app/README.md

 - [ ] Add image upload functionality
 - [ ] Add analytics tracking
 - [ ] Optimize images with Next.js Image component (already using, but add more sizes)
+- [ ] Add admin dashboard for viewing bookings and payments

 ## 🐛 Troubleshooting